Getting Started

 Introduction

-are the interaction classes.
+The core of columbo are the interaction classes.
 They provide a way to use code to define how information should be

 displayed to the user and how the user should provide feedback to the running application.